quicwg/multipath/draft-ietf-quic-multipath.md

 A 128-bit value that will be used for a stateless reset when the associated connection ID is used.

+The Path Identifier MUST be an even number.
+MP_NEW_CONNECTION_ID received as with an odd numbered path identifier MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.

+The Path Identifier MUST NOT be larger than the value authorized in the last MAX_PATHS frame received from the peer, or the value received from the peer in the initial_max_paths transport parameters if no MAX_PATHS frames have been received.
+MP_NEW_CONNECTION_ID received as with a laue larger than authorized MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.

 The Sequence Number field and Retire Prior To field is allocated for each path independently.
 The Retire Prior To field indicates which connection IDs should be retired on the corresponding path of Path Identifier.